CodeAssociate/CA.Blocks.DataAccess/Documentation/HowTo/selecting-single-rows.md

     }
 ```
 #### Tips with the Execute(cmd).ToSingle&lt;T>
-* The execute single is design to work you you are working with a Primary or unique key on a data set.
+* The execute single is designed to work you you are working with a Primary or unique key on a data set.
-* If you after raw performance the the ToFirst is faster as it skips the check for the second row
+* If you are after the best performance the ToFirst is faster as it skips the check for the second row
-* If there are many row you can use restrict data on the database server using top x to get better performance
+* If there are many rows you can use restricted data on the database server using top x to get better performance

 ### ExecuteDataRow(cmd)

 This method will return a DataRow, the data row can be passed into the translator.
-This method is executed using a DbDataAdapter as such there is not Async support.
+This method is executed using a DbDataAdapter as such there is no Async support.

 ### ExecuteObject(cmd)

-This will execute to to dynamic object.
-This is useful for quick prototyping but has no type safety.
+This will execute to a dynamic object.
+This is useful for quick prototyping but provides no "Type Safty".

 ### Tips
-If you using this method it is best to understand the the underlying sql.
-When selecting via a unique key with no joins there can be zero or one rows returned. however when data is involved with joins or data is involved selecting sets to get the best performance you need to using the SQL top or limit syntax.
+If you using this method it is best to understand the underlying SQL.
+When selecting via a unique key with no joins there can be zero or one row returned. however, when data is involved with joins or data is involved in selecting sets to get the best performance you need to use the SQL "top" or "limit" syntax.
 * If you using First, or FirstOrDefault you can use Top 1  or LIMIT 1 depending on the database.
 * If you are using Single or SingleOrDefault and what to check for no second data you can use Top 2 or LIMIT 2 depending on the database.
-* Using Single with Top 1 will yield the same behaviour as First
+* Using Single with Top 1 will yield the same behavior as First